christacaggiano/celfie/README.md

 ## Overview
 CelFiE (CELl Free dna decomposItion Expectation maximization) is an expectation maximization algorithm that takes as input, a reference panel and cell-free DNA methylation of several individuals.
 From this data, CelFiE will estimate the contribution of the reference tissues to the cfDNA of each individual, along with an arbitrary number of missing tissues not contained in the reference data.

-For more details, please see our paper,
+For more details, please see our paper.

 ## Installation